deephealthproject/winter-school/lab/03_uc12_based_examples/00_pipeline_preparation.md

 # PyECVL + PyEDDL pipeline preparation steps

+With this guide, you will learn how to download and prepare the code and data to execute the UC12 pipeline.

+**If you are using the Winter School infrastructure (UNITO), skip steps 1 and 2**.
+Because you already have the code and data in your */mnt* directory.
+This directory is read-only, so to modify the code, we will copy the pipeline code to the home directory with the following commands:

+    # Copy the code avoiding the data folder
+    rsync -a --progress --exclude 'data/' /mnt/pipelines/uc12_pipeline/ ~/uc12_pipeline
+    # Create a symlink to the data in the new folder
+    ln -s /mnt/pipelines/uc12_pipeline/data ~/uc12_pipeline/data

+If you are going to prepare the pipeline on your machine, follow just the following steps.

 ## 1. Prepare the pipeline
 The Python code prepared for this lab session is in the winter school repo, to download it: